dune-mirrors/dune-testtools/doc/sphinx/metaini.rst

     key = foo, bar | expand
     someother = 1, 2, 3 | expand

 Sometimes, you may not want to generate the product of possible values, but instead couple multiple key expansions.
 You can do that by providing an argument to the expand command.
-All expand commands with the same argument, will be expanded together.
+All expand commands with the same argument will be expanded together.
 Having expand commands with the same argument but a differing number of camma separated values is not well-defined.
 This example shows again a minimal example, which yields 2 configurations.

 .. code-block:: ini
    :caption: A simple example of expanded keys with argument